apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/ClusterSingleton.md

 A singleton instance is created and retained (!) by the singleton plugin when the allocation strategy decides the member should be hosting it.

-The allocated singleton instance will get the ``activateSingleton()-9ytjf`` method called before any futher calls are delivered to it.
+The allocated singleton instance will get the ``activateSingleton()-9ytjf`` method called before any further calls are delivered to it.

 Conversely, when the allocation strategy decides that this cluster member is no longer hosting the singleton the ``passivateSingleton()-97w5s`` method will be invoked and the actor will be released.
 Make sure to not retain the actor or make it perform any decisions which require single-point-of-truth after it has had passivate called on it, as it no longer is guaranteed to be the unique singleton instance anymore.